Are Phuket Beaches the most beautiful in South East Asia?

 Phuket Beaches on the South West Coast

-This one offers some nice views as it overlooks the Andaman Sea with its white sand beaches lined by palm trees swaying in gentle breezes.
-The sand is steep and can sometimes have rip tides evident, the good news there are Lifeguards on duty.
+As beaches in Phuket Thailand go, Karon Beach offers some nice views as it overlooks the Andaman Sea with its white sand beaches lined by palm trees swaying in gentle breezes.
+The sand is steep and can sometimes have rip tides evident, the good news is there are Lifeguards on duty.
+This beach is one of the most picturesque.

 Kata Beach Phuket is the perfect place for a vacation.
 We have everything you need to make your stay unforgettable – from delicious Thai food and English menus so that communication is never an issue- all at affordable prices!
 Whether it’s just relaxing on our beautiful beaches or watching sunsets with someone special.
 This is a great beach for those who want to enjoy the sun and surf, but not have to worry about the crowds.